+ What is a Landing Page?

 To drive conversions, you must write like your audience talks.
 Use their words, tone, and inflection.
 This helps you build trust and make them feel comfortable in the sales process.

-As much as you might think you’re the hero that your customers need, this is not the way customers think.
-If you try to make your brand the hero, you’re missing the point.
+As much as you might think you’re the hero that your potential customers need, this is not the way customers think.
+If you try to make your brand the hero & draw attention, you’re missing the point.

 The best landing pages acknowledge the friction the visitor has and then provides a solution that positions the customer as the hero.
-The brand is simply the guide – connecting the buyer to the solution.
+The brand voice is simply the guide - connecting the buyer to the solution with emotional connection.

 What does this look like in practice?
-Make the landing page about them, not you.
+Make the effective landing page about them, not you.

-As simple as CTA copy may look, it’s actually one of the hardest parts of landing page copy to get right.
+As simple as call to action CTA button copy may look with a simple message, it’s actually one of the hardest parts of effective landing page copy to get right.

 Avoid the temptation to use basic calls like “Buy Now” or “Click Here.”